thingsboard/thingsboard.github.io/docs/edge/features/cloud-events.md

 {% include images-gallery.html imageCollection="cloudEvents" %}

-You can check status of this event by **Status** column.
+Check **Status** column to know if an event has been pushed to the cloud.
 There are two status types:
-* **Deployed** - event already pushed to the ThingsBoard CE/PE server.
+* **Deployed** - event has been already pushed to the ThingsBoard CE/PE server.
-* **Pending** - event is created on ThingsBoard Edge, stored to the local database and will be pushed to cloud as soon as connection is restored.
+* **Pending** - event has been created on the ThingsBoard Edge, stored to the local database and will be pushed to cloud as soon as connection is restored.

 List of possible cloud actions:
 * Added